kati-m-s/ai-bootcamp-exercises/SOLUTION.md

 # Solution Notes

 ## Environment
-- Python version: I used colab because that's what we have used in university so it was the path of least resistance.
-Also I had only library computer to use.
+- Python version: I used Colab because that's what we have used in university so it was the path of least resistance.
+Also I didn't have my computer with me, using either library computer or one borrowed from a relative.
 - Key libraries used:
-- LLM API used:
+- LLM API used: -
-- LLM model used:
+- LLM model used: -

 ## Highest Level Completed